 To prove a consumer’s current household income is at or below 135% of the federal poverty guidelines, as an alternative to acceptable documentation already allowed by the Lifeline Program’s rules, consumers may submit an official document that, at a minimum, includes:

-- The consumer’s name, or the name of consumer’s benefit qualifying person (BQP);
+- The consumer’s name, or the name of the consumer’s benefit qualifying person (BQP);

 - Their current income information; and